-What are the causes and effects of air quality issues and how do they imapct human health and the environment?
+What are the causes and effects of air quality issues and how do they impact human health and the environment?

 For example, every summer along Colorado’s Front Range, ozone pollution often spikes to unhealthy levels despite efforts to control the lung-damaging chemical.
 Cars are running cleaner, and power plants are emitting fewer pollutants, so why does ozone still regularly soar above health-based limits in this area?

-The Know Your AQ curriculum connects learners to the scientists and science of studying the atmosphere and air pollution issues to explore this and other air quality questions.
+The Know Your AQ curriculum, developed out of the DISCOVER-AQ project, connects learners to the scientists and science of studying the atmosphere and air pollution issues to explore this and other air quality questions.

 1.1 Air Quality: More than Meets the Eye

 Clear skies are clean skies, or are they?
 Engage in a visual demonstration on the causes & effects of air pollutants on air quality and kinesthetic activities on particulate matter and visibility.

 1.2 Oh No, O3zone: "Good Up High, Bad Nearby!"